Graylog2/docker-compose/README.md

 # Graylog Docker Compose files

+> [!IMPORTANT]
-## NOTE: The Docker Compose files in this repository are meant for testing and demo purposes!
+> The Docker Compose files in this repository are meant for testing and demo purposes!
 The files might be outdated and are not tested for production use cases!

 ## Introduction